Jewish feminism: Haredi approaches

 One of the most interesting voices of haredi feminism is that of Adina Bar-Shalom, daughter of the late Israeli Sephardic Chief Rabbi Ovadia Yosef.
-Bar Shalom established the Haredi College of Jerusalem, regularly speaks out about the importance of women's education and work, and in 2013 established a women's-only political party in the haredi town of Elad.
+Bar-Shalom established the Haredi College of Jerusalem, regularly speaks out about the importance of women's education and work, and in 2013 established a women's-only political party in the haredi town of Elad.
 In addition, in early 2014 she considered a bid to become the president of Israel.
 In March 2014, Bar-Shalom wrote that the haredi feminist revolution is already here.
-"The train has left the station," she wrote.
+"The train has left the station", she wrote.

+Midreshet Otot is one example of an Ultra-Orthodox program that holds the space for women to learn Talmud.
+Rabbi Kreuzer started Midreshet Otot in 2016, a secret weekly talmud discussion for women in the Ultra-Orthodox community.
+According to Avital Chizhik-Goldschmidt, who attended one of the study sessions, the scene was a vibrant house of study, with “the women speaking over one another”, displaying the hunger Haredi women had for the text.
+Woman learning Talmud in environments, such as Midreshet Otot, is a huge revolution for Ultra-Orthodox women.

 Another emerging haredi voice is that of Esty Reider-Indorsky.
 She "came out" in March 2014 as a popular haredi columnist who had been writing under a man's name—"Ari Solomon"—and has a large following under her pseudonym.
 In an article in YNet, Reider-Indorsky claimed that there is a strong feminist movement brewing in the haredi community, and asked non-haredi women to stay out of their own internal revolution.
-"Don't patronize us," she writes to non-haredi feminists.
+"Don't patronize us", she writes to non-haredi feminists.
 "Don't make revolutions for us, or try to clean out our backyard.
-We are doing it in our own way and we are doing it better: There is an abundance of haredi women lawyers and women in start-up....
+We are doing it in our own way and we are doing it better: There is an abundance of haredi women lawyers and women in start-ups....
 There are haredi women who choose an academic career, and there are haredi women leading change in every area imaginable...
 The change will happen. it's already happening."

-These are signs of the beginnings of feminist movement in the haredi community in Israel.
+These are signs of the beginnings of the feminist movement in the haredi community in Israel.